The Colorado LLC as a wealth management toolColorado, Limited Liability Company, United States tax policy, and Tax Optimization

 If a single-member LLC does not elect to be treated as a corporation, the LLC is a “disregarded entity,” and the LLC’s activities should be reflected on its owner’s federal tax return.

-If you maintain residence in a high tax jurisdiction, you will need to get more creative here, as the taxable income from your LLC will be taxed at the rate of your home residence; more on that in my online family wealth office course.
+If you maintain residence in a high tax jurisdiction, you will need to get more creative here, as the taxable income from your LLC will be taxed at the rate of your home residence; more on that in my online family wealth office write up.

 - Upkeep isn’t terrible: